Subscribe to Our Newsletter

 • The organization says that these countries, many of which are in sub-Saharan Africa, are currently dealing with massive debt problems, conflicts, economic instability, and vulnerabilities to natural disasters.[3]

-• The report also highlighted that international aid has hit a 21-year-low, with countries contributing lower and lower percentages of their GDPs to aid developing nations.
-Due to this, the report argues, many poor countries have been forced to take out high interest loans.[1]
+• The report also highlighted that international aid has hit a 21-year-low, with countries contributing lower and lower percentages of their GDPs to aid developing nations.[1][5]

 • The bank is also seeking to raise $100 billion in funds to replenish its International Development Association, which has been supporting many financially struggling nations through near-zero interest loans and grants.[6]

-• The report additionally suggested that climate change is having an increasingly damaging effect on the economies of the poorest nations, with natural disasters resulting in an annual global average loss of 2% of economic output between 2011 and 2023.[4][6]
+• The report additionally suggested that climate change is having an increasingly damaging effect on the economies of the poorest nations, with natural disasters resulting in an annual average loss of 2% of global economic output between 2011 and 2023.[4][7]

 Narratives

 • Pro-establishment narrative, as provided by Brookings.
 Since its inception, the World Bank has played an instrumental role in global economic development.
-The investments from the bank play a crucial role in global infrastructure projects and some of its initiatives play critical roles in helping fragile and conflict stricken states.
+The investments from the bank play a crucial role in global infrastructure projects and some of its initiatives play critical roles in helping fragile and conflict-stricken states.
 This essential work must continue.

 Predictions